web3-protocol/web3protocol-http-gateway-js/README.md

 docker compose up
 ```

-The `docker-compose.yml` file contains documentation on how to configure it.
+With docker, the default configured port is 80.
+The `docker-compose.yml` file contains documentation on how to configure all the options.

 ## Options